emqx/flowsdk/README.md

 ## Be realistic

 Messages are not created equal.
-Messaging has costs; resources are not unlimited.
+Messaging has costs, resources are limited, and lower network/transport layers are not always reliable.
+FlowSDK intentionally surfaces errors and resource constraints instead of hiding them; this helps you identify trade-offs early and design a resilient system, reduces surprises in production.

+For example, with FlowSDK, user should look for **acceptable** latency instead of **lowerest** latency with all the tunable parts of timeout, QoS, priority, reconnect/backoff policies.

 ## Communication models